The issuance of our doctoral degrees is necessarily reviewed and approved by PhD faculty.

 Dr. Miller is an experienced educator in the post-secondary school environment.
 Prior to obtaining her doctoral degree in “Post-secondary and Adult Education”, she received a Masters Degree from Jones International University with a study specialization in “Challenges of Non-Traditional Adult Learners”.
 She has designed curricula and training programs for the State of Georgia.
 Most importantly to our students, Dr. Miller “wrote the book” on being a PhD Mentor and Editor for doctoral candidates.
 We are very happy to have Dr. Miller contributing to our new institution, and in addition to teaching various courses particularly for our Instructional Technology doctoral degree program, she serves as our overall Director of Degree Programs.

-(B) Adjunct Staff: Part Time Instructors which we can go to on a rotating basis who have expressed interest in teaching our programs and who have helped to guide the initial formulations of our Curricula.
+(B) Adjunct Staff: Part Time Instructors which we can go to on a rotating basis who have graciously expressed interest in teaching our programs and who have helped to guide the initial formulations of our Curricula.
+As our enrollment increases, more reliance on our adjunct staff will occur.
 (Not all staff listed)

 Floyd Brown, Program Director, Computer Sciences